Kuzhandaiyum Deivamum: Production

-Development

 M. Kumaran of AVM Productions saw the American film The Parent Trap (1961), based on Erich Kästner's German novel Lisa and Lottie, and saw potential for a Tamil version of it; he persuaded his brother Saravanan to watch the film.
 Saravanan complied, but was sceptical over the story's commercial viability if filmed in Tamil and also felt audience would not be receptive towards the concept of divorce, although Kumaran remained adamant.
 They later asked Javar Seetharaman to watch The Parent Trap and if he could Indianise it in his screenplay; AVM was impressed with his screenplay.
 Saravanan said Seesumpatti Rajagopal wrote the climax portions.
 Krishnan–Panju were selected to direct the film, titled Kuzhandaiyum Deivamum.
 Cinematography was handled by S. Maruti Rao and G. Vittal Rao, art direction by A. K. Sekar, and Panju edited the film under the pseudonym "Panjabi".
+Jaishankar was selected to play the male lead and was paid ₹10000.
+Kutty Padmini portrayed twin sisters; in the scenes where both characters appear, split screen and body double techniques were used.
+The climax was shot at Palani.
+A real snake was brought for filming at the time, but Padmini, unlike other South Indian child actors, was unafraid of the snake.